2022 Laguna Woods shooting: Investigation and legal proceedings

 Law enforcement has described the shooting as motivated by political tension and hatred of Taiwan.
 Sheriff Don Barnes said that handwritten notes recovered from a vehicle expressed Chou's "hatred for the Taiwanese people" and belief that Taiwan should not be independent from China.
 Barnes surmised that these sentiments began because of the way Chou was received and treated while growing up in Taiwan.

 Chou has been held without bail.
 Prosecutors initially charged Chou with one count of murder, five counts of premeditated attempted murder, four counts of possession of an explosive device, and enhancement charges of lying in wait and personal discharge of a firearm causing death.
 On June 17 prosecutors added hate crime enhancements to the murder and attempted murder charges.
 If convicted, Chou could face the death penalty or life imprisonment.
 In May 2023, Chou was indicted on 98 federal charges, including hate crimes and weapons charges.

+In March 2026, Chou was transferred to federal custody and pleaded not guilty to 53 charges.